-- 67. (D) The headquarters of The New Development Bank (NDB), formerly referred to as the BRICS Development Bank is situated at Shanghai, China.
-K. V. Kamath, is the chief of the New Development Bank of BRICS countries. - 68.
-(C) The Uttar Pradesh government signed a memorandum of understanding with South Korea to enhance cooperation in the field of tourism, skill development, culture and farming. - 69.
-(B) The Anshi National Park is an evergreen tropical rainforest situated in the North Kannada district in Karnataka.
-Anshi lies on the Karwar-Londa highway and is part of the Dandeli wildlife sanctuary. - 70.
-(A) The Tebhaga movement was significant peasant agitation, initiated in Bengal by the Kisan Sabha (peasant front of the Communist Party of India) in 1946-47. - 72.
-(A) The Comptroller and Auditor General (CAG) of India is an authority, established by the Constitution under Constitution of India/Part V Chapter V/Sub-part 7B/Article 148, which audits all receipts and expenditure of the Government of India and the state governments, including those of bodies and authorities substantially financed by the government.
-The CAG is ranked 9th and enjoys the same status as a judge of Supreme Court of India in Indian order of precedence. - 73.
-(A) A central figure in the "green revolution", Norman Ernest Borlaug (born March 25, 1914) was born on a farm near Cresco, Iowa, to Henry and Clara Borlaug.
-In addition to the Nobel Peace Prize, Dr. Borlaug has received extensive recognition from universities and organizations in six countries: Canada, India, Mexico, Norway, Pakistan, the United States. - 74.
-(B) In a country like India, Payment of DA becomes even more significant owing to the subdivision of various Indian states into cities, towns and villages.
-The DA component takes care of the change in the cost of living depending upon the location of the employee. - 75.
-(A) The 2nd edition of the Iranshah Udvada Utsav, a cultural festival of Parsi community, has started in Gujarat on December 23, 2017.
-The festival is organized by Foundation for Development of Udvada along with Gujarat Tourism and the Udvada Samast Anjuman.
+- 66. (A) Vitamin E deficiency or hypovitaminosis E is a deficiency of vitamin E. It causes nerve problems due to poor conduction of electrical impulses along nerves due to changes in nerve membrane structure and function.
+Vitamin E Deficiency Diseases are Anemia ,Poor Balance, Hair Loss, Dry Skin, Cancer, Muscle Weakness, Leg Cramps, Atherosclerosis, Blindness, Fertility Problems and Immunity. - (C) The Uttar Pradesh government signed a memorandum of understanding with South Korea to enhance cooperation in the field of tourism, skill development, culture and farming. - (B) The Anshi National Park is an evergreen tropical rainforest situated in the North Kannada district in Karnataka.
+Anshi lies on the Karwar-Londa highway and is part of the Dandeli wildlife sanctuary. - (A) The Tebhaga movement was significant peasant agitation, initiated in Bengal by the Kisan Sabha (peasant front of the Communist Party of India) in 1946-47. - 72.
+(A) The Comptroller and Auditor General (CAG) of India is an authority, established by the Constitution under Constitution of India/Part V - Chapter V/Sub-part 7B/Article 148, which audits all receipts and expenditure of the Government of India and the state governments, including those of bodies and authorities substantially financed by the government.
+The CAG is ranked 9th and enjoys the same status as a judge of Supreme Court of India in Indian order of precedence. - (A) A central figure in the "green revolution", Norman Ernest Borlaug (born March 25, 1914) was born on a farm near Cresco, Iowa, to Henry and Clara Borlaug.
+In addition to the Nobel Peace Prize, Dr. Borlaug has received extensive recognition from universities and organizations in six countries: Canada, India, Mexico, Norway, Pakistan, the United States. - (B) In a country like India, Payment of DA 74. becomes even more significant owing to the subdivision of various Indian states into cities, towns and villages.
+The DA component takes care of the change in the cost of living depending upon the location of the employee.

-- 76. (D) PARAM is a series of supercomputers designed and assembled by the Centre for Development of Advanced Computing (C-DAC) in Pune, India. - 78.
+- (D) PARAM is a series of supercomputers designed and assembled by the Centre for Development of Advanced Computing (C-DAC) in Pune, India. - 78.
 (B)